aws-samples/aws-bootstrap-kit-examples/source/2-landing-page/README.md

     cdk deploy --profile dev
     ```

     > If you get the error message *Unable to resolve AWS account to use.
-It must be either configured when you define your CDK or through the environment*, you may need to refresh your SSO credentials by running the SSO login command described [here](../1-SDLC-organization/README.md#cdk-and-sso) to set up your dev profile with developer account credentials.
+It must be either configured when you define your CDK or through the environment*, you may need to refresh your IAM Identity Center credentials by running the AWS access portal login command described [here](../1-SDLC-organization/README.md#cdk-and-sso) to set up your dev profile with developer account credentials.

 1. Retrieve the CloudFormation ouput called *LandingPageStack.LandingPageUrl* to navigate to your landing page